No Smoking Day Quit Smoking Tips

 How will you navigate the up to 72 hours needed to remove all nicotine from your body so that you can achieve peak withdrawal and begin sensing the underlying current of anxieties start to gradually ease off?
-If the marketing hype of those selling quit smoking aids is to be believed it's almost impossible to quit without them.
-Nothing could be further from the truth.
+If the marketing hype of those selling quit smoking aids is to be believed, it's almost impossible to quit without them.
+Frankly, nothing could be further from the truth.

-According to the American Cancer Society, 91% of all successful long-term quitters quit entirely one their own, and UK cold turkey success rates are very similar.
 Take your own survey of those who have been off of all nicotine for at least one year.
-You'll discover that almost all of them quit smoking cold turkey.
-The below quit smoking tips will enhance your odd that No Smoking Day 2010 will be the most victorious day of your life.
+You'll discover that the vast majority quit smoking cold turkey.
+The below quit smoking tips will enhance your odd that No Smoking Day will be the most victorious day of your life.

 1. The Law of Addiction - "Administration of a drug to an addict will cause re-establishment of chemical dependence upon the addictive substance at the old level of use or greater."
 Yes, just one powerful puff of nicotine and all your hard work is down the drain.
 Adherence to just one rule guarantees success to all ...
 Never Take Another Puff.